Backblaze/b2-sdk-python/doc/source/quick_start.rst

      'uploadTimestamp': 1561033728000}

-If you want to copy just the part of the file, then you can specify the bytes_range as a tuple.
+If you want to copy just the part of the file, then you can specify the bytes_range as a tuple:

 .. code-block:: python